 - re-stabilisation of embankments either side of the bridge to minimise further erosion

 - structural assessment

 Structural engineers have undertaken further detailed assessments of the Breakaway Bridge.
-Further updates will be communicated shortly, detailing the extent of the impact, our plans for community consultation, and timelines.
+Further updates will be communicated, detailing the extent of the impact, our plans for community consultation, and timelines.

-Molesworth-Dropmore Road remains closed, with a drain (culvert) being completely washed out during the flood.
+Molesworth-Dropmore Road is now open following emergency works to restore access, after a drain (culvert) was completely washed out during the flood.

 Whanregarwen Road suffered significant damage from the floods, but remains open.